 The Forever 21 Winning Strategy

 In 1984, after saving up $11,000 over three years, the couple opened up a clothing store in the Highland Park neighborhood of Los Angeles and called the store Fashion 21.
-Their strategy from the outset was to have the latest fashions at affordable process.
+Their strategy from the outset was to have the latest fashions at affordable prices.
 To make this possible, they took advantage of wholesale close-outs, and looked for ways to acquire discounted merchandise directly from the manufacturer.
 This strategy paid immediate dividends for the brand new store.
 They did more than $700,000 in revenue in their first year in business.

 With such a fast start out of the gate, the company opened new stores across the United States and Asia, eventually changing the name to Forever 21.
 And it wasn’t just about the number of stores; the square footage of the floor space was expanding as the company grew.
 Larry Myer joined the company as CFO in 2001.
 Ten years later, he told Bloomberg News why large retail spaces were so important to Dowon Chang.